 But when it comes to the operating system and your most commonly used programs and games, you might want to consider upgrading to an SSD.

 It is a known fact that SSDs are significantly faster than mechanical hard drives.
-Although installing your games in an SSD will not boost your FPS, it will increase the game’s performance, especially the loading times.
+Although installing your games in an SSD will not boost your FPS, it will optimize the game’s performance, especially the loading times.

 Also, your games will continue to read and write data throughout the game, so it will be a good idea to install them on an SSD.